 Village Glen School for students with social and communicative disorders, including Asperger’s Disorder, high-functioning autism, and nonverbal learning disabilities.
 The Pace Program is available for gifted students.
 The Beacon Program educates students with behavioral challenges.

-Young Learners Preschool for Autism is designed for children with autism spectrum disorders and other developmental delays.
+Young Learners Preschool for Autism is designed for children with autism spectrum disorder and other developmental delays.
 This program assesses the nature and degree of the challenges each child is confronting and fosters development in all essential areas through an interdisciplinary approach.

 At Advance LA we offer the answer to one of the most frequently asked questions by parents of teens and young adults with special needs, “What happens next?”
 We provide that much needed support that facilitates a greater level of independence for each of our clients based on their individual needs.

 The Help Group Center for Autism Spectrum Disorders is a highly specialized outpatient clinic providing Developmental Evaluations for children under the age of six, and Diagnostic Assessment and Consultation for children and adolescents.